flavio-fernandes/router-node/README.md

 - Vagrantfile
   - node_ex_ip: this is the static ip address assigned to the router interface in the internal network
-  - node.vm.network: this is the internal only network that your clients should use in order to use the router vm
+  - node.vm.network: this is the internal only network that your clients should use in order to reach the router's interface

 - puppet/hieradata/* : The json files in this directory contain the values used for dhcpd and dns services.